06 Dec Healing crisis and the inflammatory response

 You may not experience a healing crisis every time after a massage, but you and your body are DIFFERENT every time you get a massage.
 This is why SELF CARE is so important BOTH before and after massage/bodywork/therapies.
-The “Ashi do’s and don’ts” are a great start to self care following deep work – or even before!
-You didn’t have to have had received ashiatsu for follow these simple self care guidelines following massage:
+The “Ashi do’s and don’ts” are a great start to self-care following deep work – or even before!
+You didn’t have to have had received ashiatsu to follow these simple self-care guidelines following your massage:

 - Do stay hydrated

 - Do take a hot shower, steam, sauna